 - 🌰 Foals old enough to wean are called “weanlings“

-- 🌳 And 2 year olds are called… well, actually we just refer to them as “2-year-olds“!
-A 2 year old horse is mostly-mature and ready to begin training.
+- 🌳 And 2-year-olds are called… well, actually we just refer to them as “2-year-olds“!
+At this age, a horse is mostly-mature and ready to begin training.

 How Baby Horses Grow into Horses